bigevtaylor/arduino-swc/README.md

 Introduced dual digipot commands for tip & ring triggers, this enables BT phone commands

 *Version 1.0 11/10/2020*
-Final wire with power via VIN, step-down to ~7.5V.
+Final wire with power via VIN, step-down to ~ 7.5V.
 Re-calibrated virtual buttons as they were a bit off due to the new power source, I assume

 *Version 1.1 25/20/2020*
 Optimised button timing

+*Version 2.2 02/11/2020*
+Adjusted digipot value to reduce bleed into next function - seek & volume